korakoss/minicompiler/DEVNOTES.md

 ## Next steps
 - finalize stuff
     - possibly merge even
+    - grep for TODOs
     - _significant_ cleanups on the codebase
-- nicer scripts
-    - Yum codefiles and other pipeline stage results should go in a Yum folder's subfolders
 - we might want to also do a bit nicer compiler internal stage displays ("serialize" AST and HIR, save to file)
+- write a small "test suite" of yum programs to check compiler updates against
+    - create an automatic test script too
 - rename everything to make more sense

 ## Typechecking gaps